 There is also a small but very fine community of packagers who take great pains to integrate Gimp with its large train of plug-ins and extras, including G'MIC.
 They strive for installations that “just work.”
 Go to the G'MIC home page

-and, among the contributors, look up those who have the ‘packager’ specialty by their names.
+, scroll down to "Teams" and, among the "Contributors" listing, look up those who have the ‘packaging’ specialty by their names.
 Many names in this list link to distribution web pages where you can find further pointers and instructions.
 I can't/won't say who is best; I don't think that is possible.
 Each packager brings a fine technical and aesthetic sense to his or her product and each product reflects that sensibility in its makeup.
 Just remember, if you experiment with a few packagers, to fully clean up one candidate installation before installing the next.
 Debris from one installation interfering with another is a common source of packaging misbehavior.

 Finally, you can just get the sources and build

 , my personal favorite approach.
 You can get a tarball of the latest stable or development releases from the download page or fork from github.com

 .
 Gentoo is the Linux flavor to which I am partial, which renders source builds routine, but the gmic

 build environment is straightforward and builds take place on all manner of Linux, Mac, and Windows machines.

 If you are absolutely new to G'MIC, I heartily recommend installing both Gimp and the Gimp G'MIC plug-in and putting in some time with those tools first.
 You're not ready to spend much time at this site yet.
 By and large, the plug-in “just works” and has strong supporting communities.
 Some of the more popular ones are GIMPChat/G'MIC

 gmic and gmic-qt

 According to a recent survey, more than 85% of the people who use G'MIC at all use the gmic-qt plug-in for Gimp, Krita, or applications supporting .8bf